swcarpentry-ja/carpentries-coc/topic_folders/communications/tools/zoom_rooms.md

 ## Zoom Rooms

 The Carpentries offers three Zoom rooms for public community events.
-Zoom rooms are available for events such as discussion sessions, teaching demos, and committee meetings.
+Zoom rooms are available for events such as instructor trainings, discussion sessions, teaching demos, and committee meetings.

 ### General Room Usage and Links

 Rooms are generally used as follows.
 However, any room can be used for other purposes if it is available.
-Links below will open Zoom and enter the respective room.

 * Room 1: Instructor Training
 * Room 2: Community events (teaching demos, discussion sessions, committee meetings, etc.)